Skip to main content

 continuousKeep the query open for continuous data retrievalBooleanFalse

-pool_intervalTime interval for pooling data in continuous modeInteger1
+poll_intervalTime interval in seconds for polling data in continuous mode data in continuous modeInteger1

 TTL (Time-to-Live)